Manu343726/TerminalWorkspace/README.md

 License
 =======

-All the configurations scripts presented here are provided without any guarantee.
+All the configuration scripts provided here are provided without any guarantee.
 You are allowed to freely copy,modify, and distribute them under your own requeriments; but I don't take any responsability of damage and other issues related to the usage of this scripts.